 b.
-Assisting Member States in the intergovernmental process of developing a new international normative instrument in the area of reducing reoffending through rehabilitation and reintegration (Kyoto Model Strategy)
+Intergovernmental process of developing a new set of UN standards and norms on reducing reoffending (Kyoto Model Strategies)

 Japan and UNODC reaffirm that preventing reoffending is one of the core objectives of the criminal justice system and recognize that efforts to reduce reoffending require a multifaceted approach that includes effective use of non-custodial measures and provision of rehabilitation and social reintegration programmes in prisons as well as in the community post-release.
-In the absence of a comprehensive normative instrument on reducing reoffending, UNODC will assist Member States in the intergovernmental process of developing model strategies on reducing reoffending.
-UNODC welcomes Japan's continued commitment to its work on crime prevention, criminal justice and the rule of law.
+In the absence of a comprehensive international normative instrument on reducing reoffending, UNODC will assist Member States in the intergovernmental process of developing model strategies on reducing reoffending.
+UNODC welcomes Japan's continued commitment to its work on crime prevention, criminal justice and the rule of law and Japan's support to the development of new Model strategies on reducing reoffending.